Action Hampshire Trustees

 Richard Osmond – Richard is retired, following a career in public sector personnel and industrial relations.
+Having an interest in voluntary sector governance, Richard finds an ideal base in Action Hampshire, where he has had the opportunity to help several member organisations.
 His previous voluntary activities have include being Chairman of Governors at Peter Symonds College in Winchester and of Winchester NADFAS (National Association of Decorative & Fine Arts Societies).
 He is also a former Diocesan Governor of the University of Winchester.
 Currently, as well as being a trustee of Action Hampshire, Richard is also a committee member of Hampshire Historic Churches Trust.
 He is particularly interested in the arts and rural issues.
 Richard is a member of the Action Hampshire Finance Committee.

 Rosalind Rutt – Now retired, Rosalind worked in rural and town planning for many years, particularly in local government.
 As a lifetime volunteer she wanted to use her skills and experience to support Action Hampshire in its work.
 She especially helps with rural and planning matters and represents Action Hampshire on the Hampshire Affordable Housing Group.